Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Related Work

 The common challenge for these image-based methods is the low data efficiency, which means the training procedure requires a large amount of labelled surface normals \cite{LiSDHH15}.
 In contrast, the point-based approach can improve data efficiency due to the explicit use of intrinsic 3D structure in supervised learning.

 \textbf{Based on Point Cloud:} Another group of methods perform 3D scene understanding with point cloud only.
 Those methods usually use PointNet backbone \cite{QiSMG17} or Graph neural networks (GNNs) \cite{WuPCLZY21} to handle unstructured 3D points.
 Earlier attempts on normal estimation task came from \cite{GuerreroKOM18}.
-They use PointNet architecture to extract local 3D shape properties from multi-scale patches of a point cloud. \cite{Ben-ShabatLF19} designed an extra module that learns to decide the optimal scale and hence improves performance.
-The recent method presented by \cite{LenssenOM20} uses GNNs to model an adaptive anisotropic kernel that iteratively produces point weights for weighted least-squares plane fitting.
+They use PointNet architecture to extract local 3D shape properties from multi-scale patches of a point cloud.
+RS-CNN \cite{RS-CNN} and CurveNet \cite{CurveNet} are two milestone works that have significantly enhanced shape awareness and robustness in point cloud analysis.
+RS-CNN devises a convolutional operator that explicitly encodes the geometric relationships between points and their neighbors.
+CurveNet introduces a curve-based guided walk strategy within the point cloud to effectively group and aggregate local and global features.
+Nesti-Net \cite{Ben-ShabatLF19} designed an extra module that learns to decide the optimal scale and hence improves performance.
+IterNet \cite{LenssenOM20} uses graph neural network to model an adaptive anisotropic kernel that iteratively produces point weights for weighted least-squares plane fitting.
+Refine-Net \cite{Refine-Net} improves initial normal vectors by utilising multi-scale and multi-type features extracted from both the point cloud and the initial normals.
+Recently, a series of surface fitting based methods \cite{Ben-Shabat20-DeepFit, Zhu21-AdaFit, Li22-GraphFit} achieve state-of-the-art performance by combining traditional methods with deep learning based layers like Cascaded Scale Aggregation in AdaFit \cite{Zhu21-AdaFit} and graph-convolutional layers in GraphFit \cite{Li22-GraphFit}. \cite{Rethinking_normal_23} analyses the approximation error in these geometry-guided methods, suggesting error reduction through aligning normal vectors with the z-axis and estimating the normal error as a residual term.
+Distinct from the aforementioned regression methods and surface fitting-based approaches, HSurf-Net \cite{li2022hsurf} proposes to learn hyper surfaces within a high-dimensional feature space, thereby enhancing both robustness and accuracy.